 Our spirits throughout life.

-This need, that is so hard to name, is like a hunt which is driven on through the country side, past “holt[s],” or animals dens, and “field[s].”
+This need, which is so hard to name, is like a hunt which is driven on through the countryside, past “holt[s],” or animals dens, and “field[s].”
 This pursuit is carried forward by all those behind, “with horn and strife.”
-In this metaphor man is both the hunter and hunted.
+In this metaphor, man is both the hunter and hunted.
 He may run from the world that he is living in, in pursuit of “hopeless things,” but he will never catch them.
 This hunt goes on “throughout life,” consuming one’s “spirits.”

 The sea’s roar fills us aching full